turingschool/try-turing/info-turing/index.md

 In this program, students focus on building the "server-side" of applications where code runs on a server and interacts with the database.

 Back End students will learn:
-- how to write Ruby, leveraging the Rails framework
+- How to write Ruby, leveraging the Rails framework.
-- how to handle network requests and return a network response
+- How to handle network requests and return a network response.
-- how to organize and query data within a database
+- How to organize and query data within a database.

 A calendar of our Back End curriculum can be found [here.](https://backend.turing.edu/additional_resources/calendars)